UNEARTHING THE PAST, PRESENT AND FUTURE OF CBD: BY THE EXPERTS

 CBD was first isolated from the cannabis leaf in the 1960s, but it’s come a long way since then.
 As the use of CBD oil has become destigmatised and dissociated from recreational cannabis consumption, more people are turning to it and noticing benefits from its use.

 Historic milestones such as cannabis’ role in managing nausea during the AIDS crisis, led to research into CBD as a standalone compound.
 CBD’s medicinal use received heightened attention in 2018 when the topic of medical cannabis was thrust into parliamentary debate after 12-year-old Billy Caldwell’s supply of cannabis oil which was intended to treat his epilepsy was seized at Heathrow airport.
 This ultimately led to the first cannabis-based medicines being approved for use on the NHS in 2019.

 The CBD Industry’s Challenge?
-Not all CBD is created equal.
+Aside from CBD UK law, it's that not all CBD is created equal.
 As consumers demand it, and new brands innovate within the space, the onus is on the industry to be transparent about its supply chain.
 Every drop of CBII full spectrum CBD oil is developed under stringent quality conditions in exclusive partnership with Swiss CBD specialist, Linnea SA, to ensure quality and reliability.

 As the industry grows, brands must take charge to educate customers on how to adopt CBD as part of their routines.
 Until more people try CBD and share their positive experiences, brands that self-regulate and pay for independent testing will be more likely to gain consumer trust.
 All CBII products are independently tested for your peace of mind.

 “When CBD is manufactured in the right way and it’s full spectrum, it can be brilliant.” - Poppy Jamie